billwear/billwear.github.io/index.md

 ---
 layout: default
-title: "DevRel & Tech Writer"
+title: "Coder, DevRel & Tech Writer"
 ---

 At four years old, I set out to understand things — machines, systems, people, language, why some structures hold and others collapse.
 Once I understood them, I found immense pleasure in helping others understand and use them.

-I'm also an independent DevRel consultant and technical writer — 30 years in the field, six at Canonical as developer advocate for MAAS.
+I'm also an experienced developer, and independent DevRel consultant and a technical writer — 30 years in the field, six at Canonical as developer advocate for MAAS.
 [Work with me.](/consulting/)

 ---